CARBON DIOXIDE (CO2)-INDUCED PANIC ATTACKS: A BREATH OF INSIGHT INTO PANIC DISORDER

 A large number of consumed dietary sources contain caffeine, such as coffee, tea, cocoa beverages, chocolate drinks, and soft drinks.
 The caffeine content in each of these food items ranges from 2 to 7mg for150ml of cocoa to 40 to 180mg for 150ml of coffee, but the worldwide daily consumption is estimated between 70 to […]

-PATTERNS OF SLEEP DISTURBANCES ACROSS ANXIETY DISORDES
+SLEEP DISTURBANCES IN ANXIETY

 Sleep and anxiety are intimately connected, so much so that sometimes we cannot tell which one comes first.
 In recent studies, findings indicate that in 43.5% cases of insomnia, anxiety symptoms preceded chronic insomnia.
 By contrast, the percentage of chronic insomnia and anxiety disorders occurring simultaneously was not too far behind at 38.6%, which implies […]